How to Build Your Schufa Score in Germany: A Newcomer's 5-Step Guide

 What Exactly Does Schufa Track?

-Schufa (German: Schutzgemeinschaft fur allgemeine Kreditsicherung) collects data from about 9,000 partner companies: banks, telecom providers, online retailers, energy companies, and others.
+Schufa (German: Schutzgemeinschaft fur allgemeine Kreditsicherung) collects data from around 10,000 partner companies: banks, telecom providers, online retailers, energy companies, and others.
 They record things like:

 - When you opened a bank account